ThundeRatz/STM32MemoryCard/README.md

 Note that the SPI and GPIO must have already been initialized before this function call.

 The `app_fatfs_spi.h` header already includes the necessary files for the user to access FAT volumes.
-All functions available for handling FAT volumes are listed on page 13 of the[ST`s FATFS User Manual](docs/dm00105259-developing-applications-on-stm32cube-with-fatfs-stmicroelectronics.pdf).
+All functions available for handling FAT volumes are listed on page 13 of the [ST`s FATFS User Manual](docs/dm00105259-developing-applications-on-stm32cube-with-fatfs-stmicroelectronics.pdf).

 An example code can be found [here](https://github.com/LucasHaug/SDCardTest).